BRosenblatt/OSFDocs/docs/accounts/profiles.rst

 To edit profile information, users can visit their User Settings.
 Alternatively, they can visit their public profile and then click the "Edit your profile" link.
 By default, the "Profile Information" page is shown, and the "Name" tab is selected.

-.. todo:: log as a bug: saving changes to social information takes several seconds and there is no indication that the change is being saved in the mean time

 Usernames
 ------------